DatacomNZ/common-dotnet-cli-templates/src/Pavlova/Contents/Readme.md

 	Contains the UI interface to the solution.
 This can be anything like a Website, Console App, Windows App or simply an Api Service.

-	# Build.cmd
+## Build.ps1

 Use this file to complete a full build of the solution.
 This file can implement other solution resources such as

 * npm installs
 * webpack build etc.

-	# Package.cmd
+### Package.ps1

 Use this file to complete a full build of the solution and to create a package to deploy to another environment.

+This is useful if you are building a deployment package from with npm/webpack builds.

+### Run.ps1

+Use this file to run the application.
+This is useful if you have multiple startup projects. (i.e React/Webpack server etc)

+### add-react-project.ps1

+Adds a react project to the solution using https://github.com/DatacomNZ/create-react-project-cli.
+It updates the build.ps1/package.ps1 and run.ps1 to include the react project.

+## Notes
+This is a boilerplate solution.
+It can be customised entirely to suit the requirements of the project.